Knowledge Management through Documentation

 Understand the Purpose of a Training Guide

 Understanding the goal of an instructional manual is key to making it work better for everyone.
 Think of it as a roadmap for employees, laying out the skills and knowledge they need to get the job done right.
-Whether you're onboarding new hires or helping existing staff sharpen their skills, it’s important to tailor the sample training guide to address specific training needs.
+Whether you're or helping existing staff sharpen their skills, it’s important to tailor the to address specific training needs.
 So, how do you clarify its purpose?
 Let’s break it down:

 - Identify the Audience: Who's going to use this guide?
 Are they fresh faces, seasoned pros, or a mix of both?